onepub-dev/dcli/README.md

-# DShell - a bash replacement using dart
+# DShell - a bash replacement using the Dart programming language

 # Contents
 * [Overview](#overview)